ericamourao/researchsoftware/README.md

 | [Independent t tests](https://github.com/ericamourao/researchsoftware/blob/main/IndependenttTest.md)
 | [Factor Analysis](https://github.com/ericamourao/researchsoftware/blob/main/FactorAnalysis.md)

 Another contribution of this work is a research conducted with 30 Brazilian academic researchers developers.
-We conducted a survey to collet information about the level of importance of adoption of research software related to technical, organizational and people factors in the research software development.
+We conducted a survey to collet information about the level of importance related to technical, organizational and people factors in the research software development that determine the success and adoption of research software.

-Empirical Strategy: Survey related to technical, organizational and people factors
+Survey related to technical, organizational and people factors
 -----------
 | Analysis of Adoption |
 |    :---:    |